MightyJoeW/angular-2-afternoon/README.md

 });
 ```

 We can then use `$scope.packages` with an `ng-repeat` to show all the packages on the DOM.
 Let's open `app/packages/packagesTmpl.html` and locate the `section` element with the class of `package-card`.
-Let's add an `ng-repeat` through `packages` on this element.
-We will also the following elements inside of `package-card`:
+Let's add an `ng-repeat` through `packages` on this element.We will also add the following elements inside of `package-card`:

 * `img` element's `ng-src` to be the `package`'s image.
 * `img` element's `alt` to be the `package`'s country.